FAIRplus/the-fair-cookbook/content/recipes/interoperability/introduction-terminologies-ontologies_matched.md

 ## Main objectives

-The aim of this recipe is to provide a compact introduction about `controlled terminologies (URL_TO_INSERT_TERM_4669 https://fairsharing.org/search?recordType=terminology_artefact) ` and `ontologies (URL_TO_INSERT_TERM_4670 https://fairsharing.org/search?recordType=terminology_artefact) `, why these resources are central to the preservation of knowledge and data mining and how such resources are developed (URL_TO_INSERT_RECORD_4671 https://fairsharing.org/FAIRsharing.31385c) .
+The aim of this recipe is to provide a compact introduction about `controlled terminologies (URL_TO_INSERT_TERM_3696 https://fairsharing.org/search?recordType=terminology_artefact) ` and `ontologies (URL_TO_INSERT_TERM_3697 https://fairsharing.org/search?recordType=terminology_artefact) `, why these resources are central to the preservation of knowledge and data mining and how such resources are developed.

 ## Controlled terminology or ontology: what's the difference?

-The need for `controlled vocabulary` often arises in situations where validation of textual informat (URL_TO_INSERT_TERM_4672 https://fairsharing.org/search?recordType=model_and_format) ion is necessary for operational requirements.
+The need for `controlled vocabulary` often arises in situations where validation of textual informat (URL_TO_INSERT_TERM_3698 https://fairsharing.org/search?recordType=model_and_format) ion is necessary for operational requirements.
 The main initial driver for data entry harmonization is to increase query recall.
 In its most basic form, `keywords` may be used to perform indexation.
 However, if relying on user input alone, the chances of typographic errors increases with the number of users.
-These unavoidable events accumulate over time and end up  hurting the accuracy of search (URL_TO_INSERT_RECORD_4673 https://fairsharing.org/FAIRsharing.52b22c)  results and this is the reason for offering sets of predefined values.
+These unavoidable events accumulate over time and end up  hurting the accuracy of search results and this is the reason for offering sets of predefined values.
 It reduces the noise.
 However, this can come at the cost of precision, as the predefined terms may not cover the exact thing users may need to describe.
 Furthermore, term mis-selection by the user is not eliminated and introduces another type of error.

-A `controlled terminology (URL_TO_INSERT_TERM_4676 https://fairsharing.org/search?recordType=terminology_artefact) ` is a *`normative`* collection (URL_TO_INSERT_TERM_4674 https://fairsharing.org/search?recordType=collection)  of terms, the spelling of which is fixed and for which additional informat (URL_TO_INSERT_TERM_4675 https://fairsharing.org/search?recordType=model_and_format) ion may be provided such as a `definition`, a set of `synonyms`, an `editor`, a `version`, as well as a `license` determining the condition of use.
+A `controlled terminology (URL_TO_INSERT_TERM_3701 https://fairsharing.org/search?recordType=terminology_artefact) ` is a *`normative`* collection (URL_TO_INSERT_TERM_3699 https://fairsharing.org/search?recordType=collection)  of terms, the spelling of which is fixed and for which additional informat (URL_TO_INSERT_TERM_3700 https://fairsharing.org/search?recordType=model_and_format) ion may be provided such as a `definition`, a set of `synonyms`, an `editor`, a `version`, as well as a `license` determining the condition of use.
-The set of informat (URL_TO_INSERT_TERM_4677 https://fairsharing.org/search?recordType=model_and_format) ion about a specific controlled terminology (URL_TO_INSERT_TERM_4678 https://fairsharing.org/search?recordType=terminology_artefact)  term is designated as `term metadata`.
+The set of informat (URL_TO_INSERT_TERM_3702 https://fairsharing.org/search?recordType=model_and_format) ion about a specific controlled terminology (URL_TO_INSERT_TERM_3703 https://fairsharing.org/search?recordType=terminology_artefact)  term is designated as `term metadata`.
-In a controlled terminology (URL_TO_INSERT_TERM_4679 https://fairsharing.org/search?recordType=terminology_artefact) , terms appear as a `flat list`, meaning that no relationship between any of the entities the controlled terminology (URL_TO_INSERT_TERM_4680 https://fairsharing.org/search?recordType=terminology_artefact)  represents is captured in any formal way.
+In a controlled terminology (URL_TO_INSERT_TERM_3704 https://fairsharing.org/search?recordType=terminology_artefact) , terms appear as a `flat list`, meaning that no relationship between any of the entities the controlled terminology (URL_TO_INSERT_TERM_3705 https://fairsharing.org/search?recordType=terminology_artefact)  represents is captured in any formal way.
-This is the main drawback and limitation of `controlled terminologies (URL_TO_INSERT_TERM_4682 https://fairsharing.org/search?recordType=terminology_artefact) `, which are often developed (URL_TO_INSERT_RECORD_4683 https://fairsharing.org/FAIRsharing.31385c)  to support a data model (URL_TO_INSERT_TERM_4681 https://fairsharing.org/search?recordType=model_and_format)  or an application.
+This is the main drawback and limitation of `controlled terminologies (URL_TO_INSERT_TERM_3707 https://fairsharing.org/search?recordType=terminology_artefact) `, which are often developed to support a data model (URL_TO_INSERT_TERM_3706 https://fairsharing.org/search?recordType=model_and_format)  or an application.

-An `ontology (URL_TO_INSERT_TERM_4684 https://fairsharing.org/search?recordType=terminology_artefact) ` on the other hand, is a `formal representation of a domain knowledge where concepts are organized hierarch (URL_TO_INSERT_RECORD_4685 https://fairsharing.org/FAIRsharing.52b22c) ically`.
+An `ontology (URL_TO_INSERT_TERM_3708 https://fairsharing.org/search?recordType=terminology_artefact) ` on the other hand, is a `formal representation of a domain knowledge where concepts are organized hierarchically`.
-The qualifier `formal` refers to a set of axioms and rules based on logic (e.g. `first order logic`) to structure, organize and check the consistency of the term hierarch (URL_TO_INSERT_RECORD_4686 https://fairsharing.org/FAIRsharing.52b22c) y.
+The qualifier `formal` refers to a set of axioms and rules based on logic (e.g. `first order logic`) to structure, organize and check the consistency of the term hierarchy.
-As one can sense right away, ontologies (URL_TO_INSERT_TERM_4687 https://fairsharing.org/search?recordType=terminology_artefact)  are often a more sophisticated artefact, supported by more advanced theoretical frameworks and dedicated tools to develop them (e.g. Protégé, TopBraid Composer, OBO (URL_TO_INSERT_RECORD_4689 https://fairsharing.org/FAIRsharing.847069)  foundry (URL_TO_INSERT_RECORD_4688 https://fairsharing.org/FAIRsharing.847069)  INCAtools or Robot tool).
+As one can sense right away, ontologies (URL_TO_INSERT_TERM_3709 https://fairsharing.org/search?recordType=terminology_artefact)  are often a more sophisticated artefact, supported by more advanced theoretical frameworks and dedicated tools to develop them (e.g. Protégé, TopBraid Composer, OBO foundry (URL_TO_INSERT_RECORD-NAME_3710 https://fairsharing.org/FAIRsharing.847069)  INCAtools or Robot tool).

 ## How are they built and maintained and why does it matter?

-In order to improve over simple `controlled terminologies (URL_TO_INSERT_TERM_4690 https://fairsharing.org/search?recordType=terminology_artefact) `, a huge area of research (URL_TO_INSERT_RECORD_4692 https://fairsharing.org/FAIRsharing.52b22c)  has developed (URL_TO_INSERT_RECORD_4694 https://fairsharing.org/FAIRsharing.31385c)  to provide `tools` and `frameworks` supporting the representations of relationships between entities.
+In order to improve over simple `controlled terminologies (URL_TO_INSERT_TERM_3711 https://fairsharing.org/search?recordType=terminology_artefact) `, a huge area of research has developed to provide `tools` and `frameworks` supporting the representations of relationships between entities.
 The field is known as `formal semantics` in knowledge representation circles.
-One of the most immediately available examples of `entity relationships` found in ontologies (URL_TO_INSERT_TERM_4691 https://fairsharing.org/search?recordType=terminology_artefact) , and their potential for improving search (URL_TO_INSERT_RECORD_4693 https://fairsharing.org/FAIRsharing.52b22c) es, is the `is_a` relationship, which aims to cover the Parent/Child relationship that holds between two entities.
+One of the most immediately available examples of `entity relationships` found in ontologies (URL_TO_INSERT_TERM_3712 https://fairsharing.org/search?recordType=terminology_artefact) , and their potential for improving searches, is the `is_a` relationship, which aims to cover the Parent/Child relationship that holds between two entities.
 For instance:
 ```
 -Vertebrate
 --Mammal